 - Help your child understand that treatment can make life better.

-How does bipolar disorder affect parents and family?
+How does bipolar disorder affect caregivers and families?

 Where do I go for help?